jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 4) There are then buttons to manually pack the UVs with one of the two methods
 5) "Show UVs" This button will open up your default image viewer and show a 128x128 pixel image that has all the current UV maps on it!
+6) Next is an entry box to change the selected mesh.
+7) "Shift UVs" will modify the UV coordinates of the selected mesh(es) by the values in the input boxes to the left.

 #### Properties:
 This page is full of actions relating to the face properties of the selected mesh(es)!